JaredCorduan/CIPs/CIP-1694/README.md

 Every governance action must be ratified by two of these three governance bodies using their on-chain **votes**.
 The type of action and the state of the governance system determines which bodies must ratify it.

-Ratified actions may then be **enacted** on-chain, following a set of well-defined rules.
+Ratified actions are then **enacted** on-chain, following a set of well-defined rules.

 As with stake pools, any Ada holder may register to be a DRep and so choose to represent themselves and/or others.
-Also, as with stake pools, Ada holders may, instead, delegate their voting rights to any other registered DRep.
+Also, as with stake pools, Ada holders may, instead, delegate their voting rights to any other DRep.
 Voting rights will be based on the total Ada that is delegated, as a whole number of Lovelace.

 The most crucial aspect of this proposal is therefore the notion of **"one Lovelace = one vote"**.